UX Writing Academy

 Key insights

-• A gap exists for a tool that offers both writing analysis and EI training in one place
+• There is a market gap for a tool that offers both writing analysis and EI training in one place

 • Users need to be both informed and convinced before trying a tool like SWAY